Working Together, Building Healthier Future…Since 1989

 To be a model non-governmental organisation working towards an African continent, free of disease.

 To collaborate with Government and other strategic partners in designing and implementing innovative and high impact programmes for improved health and well-being of individuals and families in Africa.

-We are a national, non-governmental organisation established in 1989 and registered in 1991, with a headquarter in Ibadan and four other offices in Abuja, Lagos, Kaduna and Katsina respectively.
-Our mission is to initiate, promote and implement in partnership with other organisations, developmental, HIV & AIDS, SRH and family planning program and interventions for young people and adult through capacity building, technical assistance, operations research, and evaluation to improve the quality of life in Nigeria and elsewhere in Africa.
+ARFH has its headquarter in Ibadan and operational offices in Abuja, Lagos, and collaborate with State Ministry of Health across the 36 states plus FCT.
+Our mission is to initiate, promote and implement in partnership with other organizations, developmental, HIV & AIDS, TB, SRH, and family planning program and interventions for young people and adults through capacity building, technical assistance, operations research, and evaluation to improve the quality of life in Nigeria and elsewhere in Africa.

-In recognition of the contribution of the organisation to development, United Nations committee on NGOs granted ARFH a special Consultative Status with UN Economic and Social Council (ECOSOC) in 2007.
+In recognition of the contribution of the organization to development, United Nations committee on NGOs granted ARFH a special Consultative Status with UN Economic and Social Council (ECOSOC) in 2007.
 A total of 22 NGOs worldwide were granted this recognition with ARFH as the only one from Nigeria, and among three chosen from Africa.
-The special status conferred on the organisation gives it eligibility to attend all mandate, governance and financial meetings of ECOSOC as well as the right to circulate statements, speak at meetings and propose items for the council’s agenda.
+The special status conferred on the organization gives it eligibility to attend all mandate, governance, and financial meetings of ECOSOC as well as the right to circulate statements, speak at meetings and propose items for the council’s agenda.

 Get notified with updates from ARFH as it happens.
 Please subscribe now.